openfaas/openfaas.github.io/_posts/2019-04-17-kafka-connector.md

 $ faas-cli up
 ```

-The kafka-connector will now rebuild its topic map and detect that the "kafka-message" function wants to be invoked with messages published on the `payment-received` topic.
+The kafka-connector will now rebuild its topic map and detect that the "email-receipt" function wants to be invoked with messages published on the `payment-received` topic.

 You can see the response of the function in two places: the function’s logs and in the connector's logs.
 This is configurable in the helm chart.